SaeidDaliriSusefi/Air-Temperature-Monitoring/README.md

 # 🌍 Air Temperature Trend Analysis using Google Earth Engine & Python
-This repository contains a Python-based workflow to analyze long-term average air temperature at 2m height (monthly average) trends over a selected region using Google Earth Engine (GEE) and ERA5 Monthly Aggregates datasets(available from 1980 with 27km resolution).
+This repository contains a Python-based workflow to analyze long-term air temperature at 2m height (monthly average) trends over a selected region using Google Earth Engine (GEE) and ERA5 Monthly Aggregates datasets(available from 1980 with 27km resolution).
 The script leverages geospatial libraries and statistical tools to extract, process, and visualize temperature data over time, providing insights into climate change patterns.